mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/TIM/TIM_BreakAndDeadtime/readme.txt

 @par Example Description

-This example shows how to configure the TIMER to perform the following:
-  – generate three center-aligned PWM and complementary PWM signals – insert a defined dead time value
-  – use the break feature
+Configuration of the TIM peripheral to three center-aligned PWM and complementary PWM signals, insert a defined deadtime value, use the break feature, and lock the break and dead-time configuration.
-  – lock the desired parameters
-This example is based on the STM32F0xx TIM LL API;
-peripheral initialization is done using LL unitary services functions for optimization purpose (performance and size).
+This example is based on the STM32F0xx TIM LL API.The peripheral initialization uses LL unitary services functions for optimization purposes (performance and size).

 TIM1CLK is fixed to 48 MHz, the TIM1 Prescaler is set to have TIM1 counter clock = 10 MHz.